HassanRehman11/mitochondria_segmentation/README.md

 # Mitochondria Segmentation

-Segmentation based approach for mitochondria segmentation from the electron microscopy image dataset
+Segmentation based approach for mitochondria segmentation from the electron microscopy image dataset.
+Dataset can be downloaded from following source: https://www.epfl.ch/labs/cvlab/data/data-em/

 ## Conversion of Data Set
 * Open the file DataConversion_Prepration.ipynb